Papa Abdoulaye Seck

-Papa Abdoulaye Seck FAAS (16 July 1955, Dakar) is a Senegalese politician and scholar.
+Papa Abdoulaye Seck (16 July 1955, Dakar) is a Senegalese politician and scholar.
 He was the Minister of Agriculture and Rural Equipment from 2013 to 2019.

 Early life and education

 Papa Abdoulaye Seck was born on 16 July 1955 in Dakar, French West Africa.
 He obtained a Diploma from the ICHEC Brussels Management School, followed by a Postgraduate diploma from the Faculty of Agronomy, Université Catholique de Louvain.
 He completed his PhD in Agricultural Economic Analysis and Policies at the National School of Agronomy, University of Burgundy, in 1989.

 Career

 In September 2015, visiting the Kolda region as Minister of Agriculture and Rural Equipment, he reaffirmed the State's commitment to supporting cotton producers by equipping them with agricultural equipment.
 In October 2015, he was convinced that Africa could export rice to Asia.
 In January 2016, according to him, “The evolution of the world recommends food independence”.

 He has the title of Director of Research and has been a permanent member of the Senegal Academy of Sciences since 2005.
 Additionally, he serves on the advisory boards of many organisations, including the Strategic Orientation Council of Agreenium, France, and the Board of Trustees of the Forum for Agricultural Research in Africa (FARA).
 Seck served as the Director General of the Africa Rice Center (AfricaRice) between 2006 and 2013), a pan-African intergovernmental association and Research organization, in Abidjan, Côte d'Ivoire.

 He previously held the positions of Director General of the Senegal Agricultural Research Institute, Technical Advisor to the Prime Minister of Senegal, Chair of FARA, Member of the Governing Board of the West and Central African Council for Research and Development (CORAF/WECARD), Trustee of the Africa Rice Board of Trustees, Member of the Executive Committee of the Global Forum for Agricultural Research, and Member of the African Union Council for Research.

 Seck is an expert in researching and formulating agricultural policy and strategy, especially rice.
 He has written or co-written 80 publications, including articles, books, forewords to more than ten volumes, papers presented at international conferences with scientific committees, and articles.
 He has been an affiliate professor at Cheikh Anta Diop University since 2018.
 Seck was one of four worldwide experts the UN Secretary-General chose in 2009 to address Heads of State on the Millennium Development Goals.
 He is an Ambassador and Permanent Representative of Senegal to FAO.